-The design and development of an oxyhydrogen generator for the production of HHO gas was studied.
-The generator was constructed using Stainless Steel plate 316 L made of 3 anodes, 3 cathodes, and 20 neutral plates.
-The experimental results obtained showed anoptimal efficiency of 11.9 % when the oxyhydrogen generator was run using 0.02 M solution of KOH at a constant potential of 13 V for 1 hour.
+The design and development of an oxyhydrogen generator for production of HHO gas was studied.
+The generator was constructed using Stainless Steel plate 316 L made up of 3 anodes, 3 cathodes, and 20 neutral plates.
+Results obtained reported anoptimum efficiency of 11.9 % when the oxyhydrogen generator was run at 13 V for 1 hour using 0.02 M KOH solution.